 The carafe and lid are typically made from kiln-fired, glazed ceramic materials, and the plunger/filter may be a combination of ceramic and metallic elements.
 Heat retention is generally excellent, and capacity is rarely an issue.

 However, many consumers view stoneware as more decorative than functional.
 In other words, the piece might ultimately end up on a fireplace mantel instead of the kitchen counter.
 Like glass, stoneware is prone to shattering, and some people worry that chemicals from the glaze or paint could leach into the coffee as it brews.

 Each material has its pros and cons, and no single material clearly rises above the others.
 The “best” French press material often comes down to the consumer’s personal preference.

 In today's world, with the plethora of options available to the coffee connoisseur, there is a new breed of carafes making the rounds.
-These are hybrids, with construction made of a combination of glass, stainless steel, and plastic parts.
-Though the durability of the products, and the quality of the brew they produce, are yet to be thoroughly tested, we believe a mention of them does need to be made for a complete review of the French press genre.
+These are hybrids, with materials that are a combination of glass, stainless steel, and plastic parts.
+Though the durability of the products, and the quality of the brew they produce, are yet to be thoroughly tested, they are worth considering.

 There are also times when bulk coffee brewing is required, and some French press pots are up to that challenge.
-If brewing large quantities of coffee is your goal, we recommend a glass or polycarbonate carafe with a capacity of four to eight cups minimum.
+If brewing large quantities of coffee is your goal, use a glass or polycarbonate carafe with a capacity of four to eight cups minimum.

 We recommend that most shoppers aim for a mid-range price of $35 to $75.
 Unless you’re looking for an ultra-stylish presentation piece or the best stainless steel money can buy, that is.